Director of Fire Protection | Principal

 As Director of Fire Protection, Chris is responsible for the design and technical quality for all fire protection work at Clark Nexsen, including fire sprinklers, standpipes, foam and clean agent suppression, and fire pump and fire alarm systems.
 He leads a team of fire protection engineers and designers and holds a firmwide advisory role on fire protection related code compliance for architects, engineers, and spec writers.

-In nearly three decades as a fire protection engineer, his experience includes a wealth of project types ranging from commercial, healthcare, and student life facilities, to aircraft hangars to hotels.
+In his 33 years as a fire protection engineer, his experience includes a wealth of project types ranging from commercial, healthcare, and student life facilities, to aircraft hangars to hotels.
 He is a recognized expert who has presented at the annual American Fire Sprinkler Association (AFSA) convention on topics including fire system design for aircraft hangars and BIM as it relates to the FPE’s design role.

 Having worked as a fire protection contractor, Chris has firsthand knowledge of how systems are built.
 “My perspective offers an advantage for our clients.
 It allows us to build a higher level of accuracy in our drawings and specifications resulting in fewer RFIs and changes as the systems are built.”